-Demi Teases “See You Tonight” With Photo In Lacey And Revealing White Top As She Kicks Off Her Tour
+Demi Teases ‘See You Tonight’ With Photo In Lacey And Revealing White Top As She Kicks Off Her Tour

 Recently, Demi’s personal life also seems to be heating up as she was recently spotted with her ex-boyfriend, Wilmer Valderrama.
 As the Inquisitr reported yesterday, the former couple were spotted together at lunch at Sol Y Luna in the San Fernando Valley.
 Bystanders reported that the couple was laughing throughout their meal and seemed to enjoy each other’s company.
 The couple had previously ended their relationship back in 2016.

-On thing’s for sure — Demi appears to be very happy recently and maybe both Wilmer and her tour have something to do with it.
+One thing’s for sure — Demi appears to be very happy recently and maybe both Wilmer and her tour have something to do with it.